The Best Life Insurance for Couples: A Canadian Guide for 2026

 PolicyMe’s term life insurance calculator can help you size up how much life insurance you need to address your unique needs and financial goals.

-FAQ: Life insurance for couples
+FAQ: Best life insurance for couples in Canada

 Jaya is a researcher and writer with 3 years of experience in insurance and finance.
 She writes in-depth content that bridges technical expertise with accessible insights.
 Her work spans topics such as life insurance, health and dental coverage, car insurance, and financial literacy, helping Canadians make informed decisions about their financial protection.
 With a background in market research and editorial strategy, she collaborates closely with subject matter experts to ensure accuracy, clarity, and value in every piece.